JulieAntezana/Golang-Programs/README.md

 Repository of Programs in the Go programming language

-Modules Code Projects
-Getting Started Say the Numbers
-Functions Age on Mars
-Pointers & Structs Ticking Timer
-Array, Range, Map Match Results
-Concurrency Downloader

-This repository contains small programs and a tutorial that I wrote while learning the Kotlin language.
-I learned Kotlin by completing a course on sololearn.com.
-For this course, I wrote four code projects.
-In addition, I worked on a game tutorial:

-Water Consumption - designed to demonstrate mastery of variables, operators, comments, and input in Kotlin Parking Fee - designed to demonstrate mastery of conditional statements.
-Shipping Calculator - designed to demonstrate mastery of programming with functions.
-Music Player - designed to demonstrate mastery of programming with classes.

-My purpose for writing this software is to further my knowledge of the Golang programming language.

-I have created a video to demonstrate my Go learning journey.
-I show the work I did on sololearn.com.

-Module 1 Golang Programs Video

 # Overview

 This repository contains small programs that I wrote while learning the Golang, or Go language.
 I learned Go by completing a course on sololearn.com.
 For this course, I wrote several code projects.